rawspinach155/Accenture-Data-Analytics-and-Visualization/README.md

 A free job simulation on Forage.
 All credits go to Accenture.
 Check out the simulation here: https://www.theforage.com/simulations/accenture-nam/data-analytics-mmlb

+Data analysis and visualization were performed using a Kaggle notebook to streamline and enhance the analysis process.
+You can find the notebook here: https://www.kaggle.com/code/emmawu155/accenture-navigating-numbers

 # Category Analysis and Visualization

 This project analyzes and visualizes data related to various categories based on user reactions.
 The goal is to clean, process, and visualize the data to identify trends and insights, such as the top-performing categories and the distribution of scores.